ibm-cloud-docs/cis/getting-help.md

 ## Providing support case details for {{site.data.keyword.cis_short_notm}}
 {: #support-case-details}

-To ensure that the support team has all of the details for investigating your issue to provide a timely resolution, you must provide detailed information about your issue.
+To ensure that the support team has all of the details for investigating your issue to provide a timely resolution, you must provide information about your issue.
 Review the following tips about the type of information to include in your support case for issues with {{site.data.keyword.cis_short_notm}}.

 Provide the following details: